clinei/codeliteral/README.md

 #### Rapidly debug complex problems

-The following situation will never happen: you step over a call, ruin the program state, and spend the next 10 minutes setting up the state to reproduce the bug again.
-You have as much time as you need to understand the problem.
-All the data is plainly visible for you to glance over and solve the problem in 5 seconds.
-You can jump between reads and writes and anything else you've marked as interesting.
-You can find the right way to visualize the problem.
-Moving around keeps you awake and energetic.
-It's a game, it keeps up your motivation so you don't have to.
+You have probably heard about the following situation: you're debugging a program, you spend 10 minutes getting the bug to trigger, and then you press the wrong button, so you have to restart the whole process and spend the next 10 minutes setting up the state again.
+In this debugger, that can't happen.
+You start recording, you trigger the bug once, and then you inspect the recording for as long as required.
+You can see all the data for the entire program.
+Sometimes you can solve the problem just by looking at the data.
+If that's not enough, you can jump between reads and writes.
+If that's still not enough, you can write a script and gather more data than you can hold in your head, and display it in a way that makes it easier to think about the problem.
+You can also mark certain points as interesting and move quickly between them.
+This workflow keeps you moving around and not thinking too hard for too long, so you remain awake and focused on the problem at hand.
+It's like a game, it keeps up your motivation so you don't have to.

 #### Inline testing